Caesar kicked the gate like it owed him something.147Please respect copyright.PENANAP3g5by4DH9

 That caught me off guard.

-He moved into our home when I was sixteen and he was barely older.20Please respect copyright.PENANAQ8zIFhXVhr
+He moved into our home when I was sixteen, and he was barely older.

-I remember him sitting at our dinner table that first night—too quiet, too polite, eyes wide with the kind of grief you don't talk about.20Please respect copyright.PENANAwF9Mtj0t6M
+I remember him at the dinner table that first night—silent, composed, eyes dark with a kind of grief that didn’t ask to be comforted.

-Long enough to fold into the rhythm of our family.20Please respect copyright.PENANATij23nsGGo
+Long enough to fold into the rhythm of our family.147Please respect copyright.PENANAlLTjWUu4S8

 Long enough for my mother to start calling him her “fifth child.”